Stanleyhoo1/Tennis-Technique/README.md

 Users only need to provide the path to their video file, with all other parameters set to default.
 The video input should meet the following requirements:
 - **Angle**: Side view
 - **Content**: Single stroke per video (e.g., one forehand swing)

+This is an example of a good video file:

 Currently, this model supports only **right-handed forehand swings**.
 I plan to expand it to other strokes as I gather more data.
 Please note that this project is still in development, with the swing classification model achieving approximately **80% accuracy**.
 The overlay model is functional but requires further refinement for optimal accuracy.